jamiegonzalez/idk/Data-Quality-Measures---advanced.md

 `ans = aSME`

-To access the aSME data quality at the 1st electrodes, 2nd time-window, and the 3rd bin:
+To access the aSME data quality at the 1st electrode, 2nd time-window, and the 3rd bin:

 `ERP.dataquality(3).data(1,2,3)`